“The team at Blake Morgan demonstrates the same level of skill and ability in trademarks that you see from the top London outfits.”

 Blake Morgan's team advise and act for a wide range of clients including:

-As a member of TAGLaw, the worldwide network of law firms, we can ensure that cross-border contracts work in other jurisdictions.
+As members of TAGLaw, the worldwide network of law firms, and the International Trademark Association we can ensure that cross-border contracts work in other jurisdictions.

 “Operating flawlessly across the contentious/non-contentious divide, it has cultivated a well-balanced practice, making it a cost-effective out-of-London destination for one-stop shopping.”

 “Blake Morgan’s in-depth understanding of the charities sector sets it apart on the highly competitive UK trademark scene.”

 Leading national law firm Blake Morgan are delighted to be featured in this year's WTR 1000 list.

 Blake Morgan's Intellectual Property team are delighted to share their inaugural Magazine, OwnershIP.
 Click to read more and download your copy.

 Blake Morgan lawyers named as among best in world

 The UK Parliament is now in recess for Easter and with that the ongoing Brexit situation is paused.
 As it stands the UK will leave the EU after 31 October 2019 unless a further extension to Brexit is agreed.